Assessment Architecture

 In Learning Tasks:

 YES.
-You are explicitly allowed to use Generative AI and other technologies in Learning Tasks.
+You are explicitly allowed to use AI in Learning Tasks.
 We want you to learn how to use these tools productively to draft, brainstorm, and refine your work.

 In Assurance Tasks: